Virtual Grant Writing Clinic

-SRI is pleased to offer a Grant Writing Clinic directly preceding the Career Development Workshops on Tuesday, March 10, 2020 in Vancouver, BC, Canada.
-This clinic is a pilot course led by Thomas Jansson, MD, PhD and the Career Development & Diversity Committee.
+SRI is pleased to offer a Virtual Grant Writing Clinic preceding the 2023 In-Person Annual Scientific Meeting in Brisbane, QLD, Australia.
+This clinic is led by Dorothy Sojka, PhD and the Career Development Committee.

 - Participants must be an SRI Member in good standing

 - Participants can be either an In Training or Early Career Investigator

 - In Training Investigator is defined as a full-time postdoctoral trainee, resident, or fellow, or a student enrolled in a formally approved training program leading to a degree (BA, BS, MD, PhD, MS, MPH, DVM).

 - Early Career Investigator is defined as someone within their first 5 years of a faculty or faculty equivalent position